Rwb3n/nonprofit-tracker/NMT-Project_Plan.md

 - All documents will include standard frontmatter with title, status, and date
 - Field and object naming will follow Salesforce best practices
 - Diagrams will be included for complex relationships and processes
+- Documentation will follow the established style guide
+- Regular documentation audits will maintain consistency

 ### Testing Approach
 - Define test cases before building
 - Test each component individually
 - Perform end-to-end testing of complete processes
 - Document all test results
+- Standardize test case format and status reporting

 ## Implementation Strategy